Xinyu-Wang99/at-risk-students-case-study/README.md

 | Recall | 68.5% |
 | F1-score | 69.9% |

-Logistic Regression achieved the most balanced performance among the evaluated models for early identification of at-risk students.
+Logistic Regression delivered the most balanced performance among the evaluated models.

 ---

 ### Business Impact

-The analysis shows that students at academic risk can be identified before final grades are released.
+Students at academic risk can be identified before final grades are released.

-Earlier identification allows schools to prioritize support and intervene before academic performance declines further.
+Earlier identification gives schools more time to provide targeted support.

 ---

 ## Business Recommendations

-Based on the findings, the following actions are recommended:
+Recommended actions:

 - Identify at-risk students as early as possible using predictive models.
 - Prioritize students with previous academic failures for early intervention.
-- Collaborate with teachers and parents to better understand individual learning needs.
+- Work with teachers and parents to better understand each student's needs.
 - Provide targeted support, such as tutoring, counseling, or personalized learning plans.

 ---